erikrasmusnilsson/go-mailchimp/readme.md

 ```

 ### `BatchWithUpdate`
-The `BatchWithUpdate` function is very similar to `Batch`, with the difference being that `BatchWithUpdate` will update already existing members if they are present in the payload.
+The `BatchWithUpdate` function is very similar to `Batch`, with the difference being that `BatchWithUpdate` will update already existing members of the MailChimp list.
 Hence, if a member was subscribed with a `Batch` call, then if the same email address is found with a `BatchWithUpdate` call but with a status of `unsubscribed` then the member will be unsubscribed from the list.

 ```go
 chimp := mailchimp.NewClient("key", "region")